IBM/AppRuntimesOpenShiftDay2Labs/docs/lab_liberty_high_cpu.md

 1. In the `Topology` view of the [`Developer` perspective](openshift_perspective.md), click on the `libertydiag` circle, then click the `Resources` tab in the drawer on the right, and then click on the one pod that's running:
    ![](images/topology_selectpod.png)
 1. In the top right, click Actions } Delete Pod
+1. While the new pod is initializing, there will be a light blue circle around the deployment.
+Wait until the circle turns into a dark blue, signifying the application is ready.
+This may take up to 2 minutes or more depending on available cluster resources and namespace limits.

 </details>